-Jerry Dyer is the City of Fresno’s 26th Mayor, sworn into office on January 5th, 2021.
+Jerry P. Dyer is the City of Fresno’s 26th Mayor, sworn into office on January 5, 2021.

-Before his election as Mayor, Jerry served 40 years in the Fresno Police Department, including the final 18 as Chief.
+Before he was elected, Mayor Dyer served 40 years in the Fresno Police Department, including the final 18 years as Police Chief.
 He has the distinction of being the longest-tenured police chief in Fresno’s history.

-He was chosen as a Paul Harris Fellow for Rotary International and was recognized in 2018 with a Lifetime Achievement Award from the Fresno County Office of Education.
+Chosen as a Paul Harris Fellow for Rotary International, Mayor Dyer was recognized in 2018 with a Lifetime Achievement Award from the Fresno County Office of Education.

-Jerry has been married to his wife, Diane, for 41 years and has been blessed with two children and five grandchildren.
-The Mayor and his wife attend New Covenant Community Church in Fresno where in the past he served as a member of the Deacon Board.
+Mayor Dyer has been married to his wife, Diane, for 42 years and has been blessed with two children and five grandchildren.
+He and his wife attend New Covenant Community Church in Fresno.